sgawe11/RAG-on-GH200-with-MIG/README.md

 ```
 git clone https://gitlab-master.nvidia.com/msorkin/rag-on-gh200.git && cd rag-on-gh200
 ```
+**3. To run this RAG no MIG navigate to the apprrpriate directory and make the necessary changes to allow MIG devices ids to be recognized.**

+cd ~/rag-on-gh200/RAG/examples/local_deploy
+nvidia-smai -L  # to check the MIG device ids
+Edit the file docker-compose-nim-ms.yaml and replace all device_ids fields with your MIG device id (for example: device_ids: ['MIG-27b1a30b-e164-5ba8-9904-9d949f65d8e4'])

-**3. It's time to set up some environment variables and folders.
+**4. It's time to set up some environment variables and folders.
 Run these commands in terminal.**
 ```
 sudo chmod +x env_setup.sh
 ./env_setup.sh